 Mohs micrographic surgery, named after Dr. Frederic E. Mohs, is an advanced and highly effective treatment for skin cancer, even skin cancer that was treated with a different method and has come back.
 It is an excellent choice when skin cancer develops in a highly visible area, such as the scalp, nose, or lip, because it removes the least amount of tissue around the cancer.
-People visit board-certified dermatologist Dr. Michael Krathen for Mohs surgery from Natick, Wellesley, and Weston, MA, and surrounding areas to ensure their skin cancer is completely removed while minimizing impact to their appearance.
+People visit board-certified dermatologist Dr. Sameer Gupta for Mohs surgery from Natick, Wellesley, and Weston, MA, and surrounding areas to ensure their skin cancer is completely removed while minimizing impact to their appearance.

 What Are the Advantages of Mohs Surgery?

 Mohs surgery is used to treat most types of skin cancer including basal and squamous cell carcinoma.
 It is often considered the gold standard of skin cancer treatment for a variety of reasons, including:

 - Minimal impact: Preserves as much healthy tissue as possible while completely removing the cancer.

 - Optimal cosmetic results: Minimizes impact to the area surrounding the cancer.

 - Highly effective: Achieves success rates up to 99% for primary tumors and up to 94% for recurrent tumors.

 - Precise: Ensures the entire tumor is removed.

 - One and done: Removes most skin cancers completely in a single procedure.